brendt/stitcher.io/src/data/blog/php-generics-and-why-we-need-them.md

 }
 ```

 It works!
 Even without generics!
-This only issue, you might be able to guess it.
+There's only one issue, you might be able to guess it.
 This is not scaleable.
 You need a
  separate implementation for every type of collection, even though the only difference between those classes would be the
  type.